 Professor Robert Manne was educated at the Universities of Melbourne and Oxford and was Professor of Politics at La Trobe University until his retirement in December 2012.
 Professor Manne is currently convenor of La Trobe’s Ideas & Society program.

-He is the editor of the series of political books published since 2003 under the imprint of Black Inc. Agenda.
+Manne has been the editor of the series of political books published since 2003 under the imprint of Black Inc. Agenda.
 Between 1987 and 2004 he was a regular columnist at different times at the Melbourne Herald, The Australian, The Age and The Sydney Morning Herald, and also a regular commentator on public affairs for the ABC.
 Between 1990 and 1997 he was editor of Quadrant.

 Since then he has been Chair of the editorial boards of both Australian Book Review and The Monthly and is a member of the editorial board of the recently established La Trobe University Press.
 Professor Manne is a member of the Academy of Social Sciences in Australia.
 In 2005 he was voted Australia’s leading public intellectual in a vote conducted by the Sydney Morning Herald.